Alabama Hills National Scenic Area

 There are no services or facilities on site and the nearest hospital is located in Lone Pine.
 Remember inclement weather can occur at any time and often rapidly.
 Be prepared with layers of protective clothing, a hat and sunscreen for the hot and sunny days.
 Always bring plenty of water with you.

-The Alabama Hills Recreation Area is managed by the U.S. Bureau of Land Management (BLM) and is a protected habitat for public enjoyment.
+The Alabama Hills National Scenic Area is managed by the U.S. Bureau of Land Management (BLM) and is a protected habitat for public enjoyment.
 For more information visit the BLM website or stop in at the Bishop Visitor Center, at 690 N. Main St in Bishop, for maps to this and other great local destinations.